 With the holiday office party over, now is an excellent time to consider the shape of your commercial carpets.
-A basic janitorial task is carpet spotting.
-Not to be confused with carpet cleaning, carpet spotting is locating spots on office carpets that may appear at any given time, generally from spills from like food or beverages.
+A basic janitorial activity is carpet spotting, not to be confused with carpet cleaning.
+Carpet spotting is locating spots on office carpets that may appear at any given time, generally from spills from like food or beverages.
 Take a look at the difference between spotting and cleaning carpet stains, and review tips to remove stains from commercial carpets.

 The first rule of spotting: Do no harm

 Use the proper technique to ensure that you do not make the spot worse by spreading it to a larger area of the carpet.

 Carpet spotting technique: